Marijuana and Meditation: How to Combine Your Two Favorite Things

 Focus on your breath—this can be challenging if you are just starting a meditation routine, as you will discover how active your mind is running in the background.
 To combat distractions, make mental notes of each inhale and exhale in your mind (by repeating the words “inhale” and “exhale” in your mind as they occur).
 If the distractions feel impossible to overcome, it’s okay according to Chade-Meng Tan, one of Google’s first engineers and the author of “Search Inside Yourself,” as the process of bringing your mind back to a focused state creates positive mental habits.
 Allow these thoughts to come and go with a simple acknowledgment.
 Continue to focus on your breathing for several minutes, or however long is comfortable.

 It is best to meditate every day with a goal in mind, whether that be to feel lighter, calmer or to develop razor-sharp focus and mental resilience.
 The more you practice the easier it becomes and the more benefits you gain.

 Cannabis has been used in ancient civilizations and religions for meditation and yoga purposes for many years.
 In tantric Buddhism, cannabis still plays a significant role in meditative rituals to facilitate deep meditation and heightened awareness.
 And who can forget about the Rastafari movement that has also utilized marijuana and meditation for worship.
 According to the Rastafari philosophy, “the herb is the key to the new understanding of the self, universe, and God.
 It is the vehicle to cosmic consciousness.”
-Well, that’s something we can get under—looks like it’s time to light a joint and take some deep breaths.
+Well, that’s something we can get under—looks like it’s time to light a joint, or steal a puff from the PAX 2, and take some deep breaths.